yasnakateb/WMController/README.md

 	🚫  the operation is timed out.

-    🚫  the Operation is out of balance.
+    🚫  the operation is out of balance.

 	🚫  motor fails.